tonyjoblin/photos/README.md

 Detecting duplicate photo uploads
 AI to automatically detect contents of photo and tag photos Allow maximum limit on backend storage used.
 Enforce through front and backend validations.
+Likes

 ## Done

+Change app title from Files to something else
 Changed index page layout so scroll bars are on side of page not side of main content inset from sides.
 Use partial to render photo card
 Layout photos in grid